einGlasRotwein/MOSM_talk/README.md

 Password:
 open

-## Code Capsule
+## Code Capsules
 If you found this repository, you already found the `.Rmd` that renders the whole presentation.
-However, if you don't want to install all the packages needed to render the presentation, click the binder button at the top of this README.
+However, if you don't want to install all the packages needed to render the presentation, you have two options.

+## binder
+Click the binder button at the top of this README.
 It will open RStudio in your browser, without the need to install anything.
 If you want, you can open `00reproducible_manuscripts.Rmd` in the Files pane on the bottom right corner and then click the little "Knit" button (the icon is a blue ball of yarn) that then appears in the menu bar above the file.
 Thank you [Philipp Zumstein](https://github.com/zuphilip) for setting up the whole binder thingy!

+## CodeOcean
+Likewise, you can find the code capsule of this talk on [CodeOcean](https://doi.org/10.24433/CO.3923848.v2).
+Again, you can run the capsule in your browser - if you want to, you can launch an RStudio environment.
+You can also just inspect the output of the last run (i.e. the PDF).